deeexcee-io/Deex-Shell/README.md

 ## Option 2

-Outputs the PE and PowerShell Script to host to all you to excute when needed.
+Outputs the PE and PowerShell Script to host to allow you to excute when needed.

 ## Option 3